• Home

 • Carburettors: Fully rebuilt with new kits

-Mechanically, the car drives well, with strong oil pressure, smooth starting, responsive driving, and amble braking performance.
+Mechanically, the car drives well, with strong oil pressure, smooth starting, responsive driving, and ample braking performance.
 It demonstrates a solidity befitting a low-mileage, dry-stored example, with very little cabin noise or rattles.

-The bodywork, engine bay, and interior are in fair condition representing a true survivor car that represents what left the Newport Pagnell factory.
+As bodywork specialists on Aston Martins, the shell is in superb condition underneath, which would be one of the largest costs when restoring this car and is truly only original once.
+The engine bay and interior are in fair condition, representing a true survivor car that reflects what left the Newport Pagnell factory.

-This DBS was featured on the cover of Chris Harvey’s 1979 book, Aston Martin and Lagonda, further cementing its place in Aston Martin history.
-It offers a rare opportunity for collectors and enthusiasts to acquire a low-mileage DBS in largely original, ready-to-drive condition.
+It offers a rare opportunity for collectors and enthusiasts to acquire a low-mileage DBS in largely original condition.

-The car is equally suited for immediate enjoyment as a classic grand tourer or as the foundation for a meticulous restoration to the highest standards.
+The car is suited for a road-going fettling project, or as the foundation for a meticulous restoration to the highest standards.

 To find out more about this significant motorcar please contact charlie@brooklandscarsltd.com in our sales team for further details, viewing by prior appointment.
 Tel: +44(0)7557 878123